 A little patience, understanding, and flexibility will go a long way in creating a cooperative relationship with your former spouse.
 That will benefit everyone, including your kids.

 2. Be Proactive

 It is much better to avoid a difficult situation than to walk into it over and over again.
 Identify those areas of dealing with your former spouse that always seem to create tension or difficulty and then take proactive measures to address them.
 If your former spouse is always late dropping off the kids, offer to pick them up.
 If your former spouse seems to forget that your home is their “former” home and acts like they can do or say whatever they wish when they are there, pick-up and drop-off the kids at a neutral location, such as a shopping center parking lot.
-If every phone call degrades into an argument, communicate via email or text.
+And, if every phone call degrades into an argument, communicate via email or text.
 By being proactive and creative, you avoid a lot of hardship and strain.

 3. Set Boundaries

-After divorce, you have to remember “you are not in Kansas anymore.”
+After a divorce, you have to remember “you are not in Kansas anymore.”
 You are now in a different, and often strange, world.
 It can be very unclear how to act or what to say.
-This uncertainty and confusion can be the cause for disagreement and misunderstanding.
+This uncertainty and confusion can be the cause of disagreement and misunderstanding.
 By setting clear boundaries on what you are willing to accept and not accept, can help everyone understand how the post-divorce game of life is to be played.
 Once both you and your spouse understand the ground rules, things between you will go much smoother.
 You may need to be the person that has to set the boundaries and enforce them.

 4. Communicate Effectively